farm-ng/amiga-dev-kit/website/docs/examples/virtual_joystick/01_template_starter.md

 Now sync the app to the Brain and launch it with the following instructions!

 :::info Deploy Instructions
-[**Deploy Instructions**](/brain/custom-applications.mdx) for syncing the app onto the Amiga Brain.
+[**Deploy Instructions**](/brain/custom-applications.mdx#develop-and-test-in-the-robot) for syncing the app onto the Amiga Brain.
 :::

-You should see a blank kivy app pop up, once loaded, with only a `Back` button.
+After following the deploy instructions, you should see a blank kivy app pop up with only a `Back` button.
-Try out the button to exit the app.
+Try using the 'Back' button to exit the app.

 ![template](https://user-images.githubusercontent.com/53625197/200450581-7c93eb1f-3aa2-49f5-9c52-51e8b051c76e.png)